kruschev/metabase-google-auth/README.md

 Module for Metabase with Google Authentication login.

 # How to use
+Download repo as zip file, extract all files into the folder of your codes
 ### Install dependencies
 pip install -r requirements.txt

 ### Setup login info
 Edit config.py with your login email and password.

-Then get session token by
+Then get session cookie by

 ```python
 MetabaseAuth.get_cookie(domain)
 ```
-If 2-step authentication is enabled you need to grant access using your phone.
+If 2-step verification is enabled you need to grant access using your phone.
-The session token can be stored and reuse until expiration.
+The session cookie will be stored in token.txt and can be reused until expiration.

 ### Query unfiltered question into DataFrame
 Example: get the results for question ID 12345, convert into a DataFrame and export to csv